Inhomogeneous conformal field theory out of equilibrium: Linear-response theory

-This together with \eqref{R_t} and \eqref{conductivity_def} yields
+This together with \eqref{R_mn_t} and \eqref{conductivity_def} yields

-with $\langle \cdots \rangle_{\b}$ defined below \eqref{R_t}, where we used integration by parts, assumed that the current-current correlation function decays rapidly for large separations, and used that the connected part is the only non-zero contribution since $\langle j_{m}(x; t) \rangle_{\b}^{\io} = 0$.
+with $\langle \cdots \rangle_{\b}$ defined below \eqref{R_mn_t}, where we used integration by parts, assumed that the current-current correlation functions decay rapidly for large separations, and used that the connected part is the only non-zero contribution since $\langle j_{m}(x; t) \rangle_{\b}^{\io} = 0$.